Grand European Travel Logo

 Accommodation Crowne Plaza Canberra

-Included Meals Be My Guest, Dinner
+Included Meals Be My Guest, Welcome Reception

 Be My Guest Visit Gold Creek Station for a barbecue lunch and sheep farm experience with the Starr family in Canberra, Australia